 - Payment/Final Files.
-Once we are nearing the stage where the illustrations will be completed and ready for the book to be compiled, the payment of the balance (usually 50% of the agreed fee) will be due.
+Once we are nearing the stage where the illustrations will be completed and ready for the book to be compiled, the payment of the balance (usually 50% of the agreed fee, less the initial booking fee) will be due.
 As soon as this payment is received and the work has been completed, we will send the finished proof for you to review.
 Please understand that this payment is to be received first, as the files we send you will be the completed book, ready for final editing.

 - Once you have received the book and have examined it thoroughly, we will then work with you to edit out any little errors where gremlins may have crept in, such as typos/imperfections etc (note: significant illustration changes cannot be made at this stage).
 These edits are crucial to the finishing of the book, and we always advise you to take your time at this point to carefully check everything.
 We will work with you as best we possibly can to find and eliminate any issues at this stage, but please understand that the final sign-off is your responsibility (another good reason why you should have your final draft story professionally proofread!).
 We are aware that some things can evade even the most critical eye, so we allow for TWO rounds of final edits included in the package pricing, but any further edits or alterations requested after this will be chargeable.